p-society/gc-server/core/README.md

 # core

-> core services for gc-server
+> core service for gc server

 ## About